 Testing Out Your Color Mix

-If you are plan to mix underglaze colors it’s a good idea to do a test tile first.
+If you are planning to mix underglaze colors it’s a good idea to do a test tile first.
 If you’d like to know more about making a test tile, check out this article.

 It is often said of underglaze that the unfired color is close to how it will look once fired.
 This is in contrast to glaze.
 Usually, glaze looks very different in its unfired state compared to when it has been fired.